Remod-org/Teleportication/README.md

     - `BlockOnSwimming`: false -- Block if player is swimming.
     - `BlockOnWater`: false -- Block if player is above water.
     - `AutoAccept`: false -- Only valid for TPR to automatically TPA.
-    - `DailyLimit`: 0.0 -- If set to other than 0, the limit for this action per day.
+    - `DailyLimit`: 0.0 -- (NOT YET WORKING) If set to other than 0, the limit for this action per day.
     - `CountDown`: 5.0 -- Waiting period for action on home, tpr, etc.
     - `CoolDown`: 120.0  -- Waiting period until next teleport of this type